WavelyUSA/Wavely-About-Page/README.md

 ## Server Admin Testing And Access

+Accessing from Greg's Computer

+1. 1.
+Open terminal, and cd into your ssh folder
+2. Log in as user with ```ssh greg@167.172.201.122```
+3. Password: Shikamaru#2
+4. Follow steps 3 and after listed below.
+If it asks you to enter Github password, password is Wavely#123

 To manually update build files as an admin, follow the steps below:

 1. Open terminal, and cd into your ssh folder